BZFlag-Dev/bzflag.org/_documentation/slash_commands.md

 ```/ban 192.168.4.3 1w Teamkilling is not allowed.
 You have been warned repeatedly.```

 There are also times when a player will rejoin with a different, but similar IP address.
 This is an issue with dynamic IP addresses.
-An Internet Service Provider (ISP) will rarely give each user their own dedicated (aka “static”) IP address.
+An Internet Service Provider (ISP) will rarely give each user their own dedicated (aka "static") IP address.
 When their modem connects, they get an address from a pool of available addresses.
-This can cover a huge range of addresses in some cases, which may require you to ban a range if things get bad enough.
+This can cover a huge range of addresses in some cases, which may require banning a range if things get bad enough.

 There are two ways to ban a range of addresses: using an asterisk (*) wildcard character or [CIDR notation](http://www.subnet-calculator.com/cidr.php).
 CIDR notation has been available since BZFlag 2.4.4, and allows for more granular ranges to be specified.
 Example: